-Since NYFA does not have a police or security department, the following Campus Security Authorities have been designated as primary reporting structures for campus crime reporting:
+We encourage people reporting a crime or emergency to NYPD to also report the incident, as soon as possible, to NYFA Campus Security Authorities.
+The following Campus Security Authorities have been designated as primary reporting structures for campus crime reporting:

-1. Dean of Campus
+Dean of Campus

 17 Battery Pl, 4th Floor, 400

 elli@nyfa.edu

 212-674-4300, ext.
 1119